-As at the date of this report, the Board comprised six Directors, including two executive Directors, namely Mr. Zhang Wei as the Chairman and the CEO and Ms. Li Wei as Vice Chairlady and Deputy CEO; one non-executive Director, namely Mr. Zang Wei; and three independent non-executive Directors, namely Mr. Chen Yihua, Mr. Du Hui and Dr. Wong Wing Kuen Albert.
+As at the date of this annual report, the Board comprised five Directors, including two executive Directors, namely Mr. Zhang Wei as the Chairman and the CEO and Ms. Li Wei; and three independent non-executive Directors, namely Mr. Chen Yihua, Mr. Lee Zak Yuen and Mr. Chan Ngai Fan.

-Biographical details of the Directors are shown on pages 32 to 33 and set out on the website of the Company.
+Biographical details of the Directors are shown on pages 37 to 38 and set out on the website of the Company.
 The List of Directors and their Role and Function was published both on the websites of the Company and the Exchange.
 The Board is currently supported by the audit committee, remuneration committee and nomination committee of the Company to oversee specific areas of the Company's affairs.
 Each of these committees has been established with written terms of reference, which were approved by the Board, setting out the committee's major duties and responsibilities.
 These terms of reference were published both on the websites of the Company and the Exchange.